 Beginners or Stiffer Bodies

-- Use Props: Place pillow between or under knees for hip support.
+- Use props: Place pillow between or under knees for hip support.

 More Flexible Bodies